Google’s Academia

 The Literary Sources, Dramatic Structures and Synopses of Shakespeare’s Plays.

-In Henry IVth Part One and in Henry Vth, the real life circumstances of an anonymous author and pseudonymous playwright.
+In Henry IVth Part One and in Henry Vth, the real life circumstances of an anonymous author who left significant clues to his identity and not written by the pseudonymous playwright, William Shakspere.

 Shakespeare’s Tarrochi